mrchomik892/WatchmanFW/README.md

 example1:

-/etc/watchmanfw/boss@mydomain.com:
+/etc/watchmanfw/trainee@mydomain.com:

-menel,Accepted password for boss
+menel,Accepted password for trainee

-If on machine menel user boss was logged (strings "menel" and "Accepted password for boss") watchmanfw sending email to user boss@mydomain.com witch information about this.
+If on machine menel ustrainee was logged (strings "menel" and "Accepted password for trainee") watchmanfw sending email to user trainee@mydomain.com witch information about this.

 example2: